alamine53/myhugowebsite/content/_index.md

 Experienced researcher with a background in macroeconomics.
 Most recently, I worked as a Research Analyst doing machine learning for crisis prediction at the IMF.

-As an ex-national basketball player, I'm interested in how ultra-successful sports dynasties are built.
+As an ex-national basketball player, I'm interested in how successful sports dynasties are built.
 Specifically, I explore the role of coaching, player development, and roster distributions in shaping sustained success.

 ## Articles